What is the course about?

 What level is the course and do I need any particular skills?

-As a course designed for those who would like to study for a degree but left school without the usual qualifications, our requirements comprise of the following:
+As a Level 3 course designed for those who would like to study for a degree and left school without the usual qualifications, our course requirements comprise of the following:

 • Completing and passing our online application form, including the submission of extended written answers

 • Passing an interview aimed at assessing your suitability for study

 • Passing a written assessment aimed at assessing your ability to write in an unprepared environment.